-BusConnects is the work-horse of the public transport system covering CMA wide coverage and carrying 85m passengers per annum.
+BusConnects is the work-horse of the public transport system carrying 85m passengers per annum.

-The combined network will provide seamless interchange between bus, rail, light rail, Park and Ride services.
-Walking and cycling will play a significant role for shorter trips through the delivery of an enhanced metropolitan cycling network and vastly improved public realm and strategic walking network.
+The combined network will provide seamless interchange between bus, rail, light rail and Park and Ride services.
+Walking and cycling will play a significant role for shorter trips through the delivery of significantly enhanced walking and cycling networks and supporting public realm improvements.

-Overall it is considered that the Strategy will enable the Cork Metropolitan Area to grow in a successful, sustainable manner, delivering an efficient, effective transport system to underpin its ambitious growth targets and increase the attractiveness of the CMA as a region to live, work, visit, play and invest in.
-A phased implementation plan has been developed that incrementally builds the transport infrastructure, services and investment over time to align with the continued growth of the CMA.
+Overall, it is considered that the Strategy will enable the CMA to grow in a successful and sustainable manner, delivering an efficient, reliable and effective transport system to underpin its ambitious growth targets.
+This will in turn increase the liveability and attractiveness of the CMA as a region to live, work, visit, play and invest in.